Velatryx/CTF-Writeups/AcademyLabs/TryHackMe/Medium/Silent Monitor/README.md

 ![image](https://github.com/Velatryx/CTF-Writeups/blob/main/AcademyLabs/TryHackMe/Medium/Silent%20Monitor/Images/vsauce.jpg)

-> See, I noticed a command injection attempt in the logs of the dashboard: `127.0.0.1%0awhoami` a bypass technique where you inject a null byte, and pass a second command.
+> See, I noticed a command injection attempt in the logs of the dashboard: `127.0.0.1%0awhoami` a bypass technique where you inject a new line, and pass a second command.
 But when I tried using it, it did not work.
 So I opened the burpsuite, and noticed we can actually pass the second command using a new line, which you can't do inside a web-browser.
 It is called a **CRLF Injection**, where you pass `\r\n`, \r representing the end of the line, and \n being beginning of a new line.

 ![image](https://github.com/Velatryx/CTF-Writeups/blob/main/AcademyLabs/TryHackMe/Medium/Silent%20Monitor/Images/Screenshot%20From%202026-09-20%2021-16-31.png)